 Developer of the Percy System of Whole Blood Transfusion

-Dexter is a small town in central Iowa, in the southwest corner of Dallas County.
-Founded in 1868, Dexter’s population never exceeded 790 souls.
+Founded in 1868, Dexter is a small town in central Iowa, in the southwest corner of Dallas County.
+The town’s population never exceeded 790 souls.
 When Nelson Percy was in high school there, Dexter had only 607 residents.

 Dr. Percy was also a professor of clinical surgery at the University of Illinois.

-During WWI, Dr. Percy organized the US Base Hospital No. 11 in France, serving as Lieutenant Colonel, Medical Corps, and was surgical director there.
+During WWI, Dr. Percy organized the US Base Hospital No. 11 in France, serving as Lieutenant Colonel, Medical Corps.
+He was surgical director there.